Email Pop-Ups: 30 Excellent Examples

 Snow Monkey email popup example

-Mostly you see email capture pop-ups that are designed in simple forms like rectangles, etc. It is ok, but if you want to create something more engaging and your branding allows you to do so, try different shapes and sizes.
+Email capture popups are primarily designed in simple forms like rectangles, etc. It is ok, but if you want to create something more engaging and your branding allows you to do so, try different shapes and sizes.
 This will make your pop-up more memorable and outstanding.

 6. Big Clothing 4u

-The retailer's work is not limited to collecting leads.
-It is also important to connect with the user, so he or she can make another purchase in a while.
+The retailer's work is more than collecting leads.
+It is also essential to connect with the user, so he or she can make another purchase in a while.
 It is always cheaper to retain a customer rather than find a new one.
-Here, pop-ups can inform the user about special offers or provide a personal coupon.
+A popup email can inform the user about special offers or provide a personal coupon.

 Big Clothing 4u email popup example